blackgeyer/A.P.V.E/README.md

 * **Java:** 21

 ### ⚠️ Important Usage Notes
-* Configure `config.yml` before deploying to production to set up punishment command templates and avoid false positives.
+* Configure `config.yml` before deploying to production to set up punishment command templates, fuzzy tolerance levels, and avoid false positives.
 * Due to the internal normalization pipeline, all banned word patterns in `config.yml` must be entered using **Latin characters only** (e.g., use `shlyuha` instead of `шлюха`).
 Refer to `documentation.txt` for details.

 ### 💻 Commands & Permissions